mahmudhasankhan/hr-datawarehousing/README.md

 # HR Datawarehousing

-This is a data warehousing project that implements a data pipeline which extracts data from sql server and loads it into snowflake data-warehouse and performs data transformations using dbt.
+This is a data warehousing project that implements a data pipeline which extracts human resource data from sql server and loads it into snowflake data-warehouse and performs data transformations using dbt.
 To orchestrate these individual workflows I have used apache airflow.

 Transformed data from snowflake is then used to explore the data visually through dashboards created with Power BI.